Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 ### Discovery Cache

 When configuring the plugin using `config.issuer`, the plugin will store the fetched discovery information to the Kong database, or in the worker memory with Db-less.
+Discovery information remains valid for *TBD minutes/hours/days* once cached, after which time it will be refreshed (based on the "created_at" timestamp).

 ##### Discovery Cache Object